Rewarding Employees and Understanding Motivation

 Develop the whole C.I. framework, not locally optimised 'islands'.

-To provide autonomy to individuals & teams, and to reward employees effectively, requires systems that support decision making at every level – supported by the right data and at all times, aligned to strategy.
+To provide autonomy to individuals & teams requires systems that support decision making at every level - supported by the right data and at all times, aligned to strategy.
 To support individual Mastery requires systems that allow people to freely access the training & know-how they need to better themselves.

 To provide individuals and teams with a purpose larger than themselves, they need a communication process that connects them & their toil routinely and specifically to the big picture.